 There are no family relationships among any of our directors, executive officers, or director nominees.
+Of the seven members of our Board, two are female, five are male, one is Asian American and six are white.

 Each director nominee brings unique capabilities to our Board.
 The Board believes the nominees as a group have the experience and skills in areas such as general business management, corporate governance, manufacturing, finance, strategic planning and risk management that are necessary to effectively oversee our company.
 In addition, the Board believes that each of our directors possesses high standards of ethics, integrity and professionalism, sound judgment and a commitment to representing the long-term interests of our shareholders.
+Ms. Tang was identified as a director candidate as part of a search done by an executive officer who is not our Chief Executive Officer.
 Set forth below for each director nominee are the name, age, principal occupation, and the year of their first election as a director of our Board.

-Name of Nominee Age Principal Occupation Director Since James A. Faulconbridge 52 President, Karges-Faulconbridge, Inc 2006 Patrick H. Hawkins 49 President and Chief Executive Officer, Hawkins, Inc. 2011 John S. McKeon 75 Chairman of the Board, Retired Executive 1984 Mary J. Schumacher 63 Retired Executive 2012 Daniel J. Stauber 58 Chief Brand Officer, Stauber Performance Ingredients, Inc. 2016 James T. Thompson 69 Retired Executive 2009 Jeffrey L. Wright 57 Retired Executive 2009
+Name of Nominee Age Principal Occupation Director Since James A. Faulconbridge 53 President, Karges-Faulconbridge, Inc 2006 Patrick H. Hawkins 50 President and Chief Executive Officer, Hawkins, Inc. 2011 Mary J. Schumacher 64 Retired Executive 2012 Daniel J. Stauber 59 Chief Brand Officer, Stauber Performance Ingredients, Inc. 2016 Yi "Faith" Tang 45 Global Chief Information Officer, H.B.
+Fuller Company 2020 James T. Thompson 70 Retired Executive 2009 Jeffrey L. Wright 58 Retired Executive 2009